seanpmaxwell/Typescript-Best-Practices/README.md

   - **Primitives/Arrays**: `UPPER_SNAKE_CASE`
   - **Objects**:
     - For object-literals used as a namespace for a collection of readonly values `PascalCase` for the object name and any nested objects and `UPPER_SNAKE_CASE` for the keys.
-    - If the entire object is a value being passed (it's not simply a namespace) and you can't choose the keys, UPPER_SNAKE_CASE is okay for the name.
+    - If the entire object is being passed as as value (it's not simply a namespace) and you need specific key names, UPPER_SNAKE_CASE is okay for the object name.
 - **Variables**: `camelCase`
 - **Functions**:
   - `camelCase`: most of the time
   - `PascalCase`: for certain situations
     - JSX Elements
-    - Functions just meant to return static data with simple formatting (i.e. get a clone of an object with current datetime objects) can be `PascalCase`.
+    - Functions just meant to return mostly static data with simple formatting (i.e. get a clone of an object with current datetime objects) can be `PascalCase`.
   - Prepend functions returning non IO-data with a `get` and IO-data with a `fetch` (i.e. `fetchUsers()`).
   - Prepend **validator-functions** with an `is`.
 - **Classes / Types**: `PascalCase`
   - You can prepend an interface with an `I` for scenarios where you might have a type/value naming conflict: ie. `class Dog implements IDog`.
+  - Many prepend type-aliases with a `T`, there is no convention around this, and I simply choose not to.
 - **Booleans**: prefix with `is`

 **Abbreviations** and **Acronyms**: